software-students-fall2023/1-specification-exercise-processor/README.md

 1. As a user who wants to tackle sleep-related disorders, I want an application to monitor my sleep patterns and offer regular progress insights.
    - Estimation of Effort: **H**
    - Acceptance Criteria:
-       - [a].
+       - a.
 Ability to track sleep either manually by pressing a sleep button or through a sleep-tracking device.
-       - [b].
+       - b.
 Provide insights on sleep quality, sleep timeline, progress, etc.
 2. As a customer, I seek an app that enables me to journal and record my thoughts when I experience sleep difficulties.
    - Estimation of Effort: **M**
    - Acceptance Criteria: